RadicalOyster/ot-harjoitustyo/README.md

 This project is a simple turn based strategy game in which units move across a grid to do battle in the style of [Fire Emblem](https://en.wikipedia.org/wiki/Fire_Emblem:_Shadow_Dragon_and_the_Blade_of_Light).
 More thorough documentation to come.

 # Features
-* Basic character movement including a pathfinding algorithm to navigate terrains (an implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm))
+* Basic character movement including a pathfinding algorithm to navigate terrain (an implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm))
+* Attack and movement range display

 # Instructions
 Currently the game only supports selecting a unit and moving it around.